johnalison/obsidian-notes/Journal/22 August 2024 Thursday.md

 - Found a way to mask and write the jets
 - Starting to impement consistent random numbers
 	- Looking into code
-- Start with case where there is no problem
 - think I finally got the global dR working !!!!!
 - Fixed a bug in the eta check of one of the bs
 - Deculstering on **cmslpc305**...failed.. now on **cmslpc340**... **117m16.100s**